stefaniuk/release-template/README.md

 - `GIT_SIGNING_BOT_GPG_PRIVATE_KEY` - private signing key of your release bot
 - `GIT_SIGNING_BOT_GPG_PASSPHRASE` - the key passphrase

-All of the above variables and secrets has an organisation-wide
+All of the above variables and secrets have an organisation-wide equivalent managed centrally by the NHS GitHub Admins.
+These defaults are automatically available to all repositories, ensuring consistent configuration, simplified onboarding, and alignment with NHS engineering and security standards.

 ## Prerequisites